-To avoid malpractice, including plagiarism, students should:
+To avoid malpractice, including plagiarism, students should check how to cite sources with their teacher.
+Students must give credit whenever they:

-- check how to cite sources with their teacher.
-Students must give credit whenever they: - use another person's idea, opinion or theory; - use pieces of information, facts, statistics, graphs or drawings that are not common knowledge; use quotations from another person's spoken or written words, and paraphrase another person's spoken or written words.
+- use another person's idea, opinion or theory; - use pieces of information, facts, statistics, graphs or drawings that are not common knowledge; - use quotations from another person's spoken or written words, and paraphrase another person's spoken or written words.

 Malpractice, including plagiarism is cheating and a zero mark will be awarded.
-It violates our school values, beliefs and expectations from students and will not be tolerated at Homebush Boys High School.

-13. Students behaviour during assessment tasks, including examinations
+12. Students behaviour during assessment tasks, including examinations